cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/github.md

 {{% image src="/integrations/integration_builder/how_to_guides/github/16_customize-recipe.png" alt="Input required fields" %}}

+  - **Optional**: You can update the recipe trigger to run it for a specific asset or pentest.
+By default, the recipe will be triggered for all pentests within your org. (*Note*: If you are using the DAST recipe, you can select a Target instead of an Asset or Pentest.)

+    - Click on the trigger to open the trigger editor, then click the button to view optional fields.

+    {{% image src="/integrations/integration_builder/how_to_guides/github/27_update-trigger.png" alt="Edit trigger" %}}

+    - To specify an asset, select the checkbox for "Asset" then select an asset from the list.

+    {{% image src="/integrations/integration_builder/how_to_guides/github/28_trigger-asset-field.png" alt="Asset field toggle" %}}

+    {{% image src="/integrations/integration_builder/how_to_guides/github/29_trigger-asset-selected.png" alt="Selected asset" %}}

+    - To specify a pentest, select the checkbox for "Pentest" then select a pentest from the list.

+    {{% image src="/integrations/integration_builder/how_to_guides/github/30_trigger-pentest-field.png" alt="Pentest field toggle" %}}

+    {{% image src="/integrations/integration_builder/how_to_guides/github/31_trigger-pentest-selected.png" alt="Selected pentest" %}}

+    - To undo your changes, click the "Reset" button to return to the default state.

+    {{% image src="/integrations/integration_builder/how_to_guides/github/32_trigger-reset.png" alt="Reset trigger" %}}

   - **Optional**: Customize the content of the GitHub issues that the recipe creates.
     - You can use datapills to populate the fields with dynamic values.
     - You can type into the input fields to set static values.